Henry C. Wayne: U.S. Camel Corps

-Civil War service
+Civil War

 Wayne resigned his commission after receiving the results of Abraham Lincoln's victory in the presidential election.
 He joined the Confederate Army and was appointed the adjutant and inspector-general of Georgia by Governor Joseph E. Brown, where he was responsible for putting the army of Georgia into order in companies, regiments, and brigades.
 He also commanded Georgia's Quartermaster General, Ira Roe Foster, to immediately provide supplies for the troops, instructing Foster to "proceed personally, or by duly accredited agents, into all parts of the state, and buy 25,000 suits of clothes and 25,000 pairs of shoes for the destitute Ga. troops in the Confederate service."
 On December 16, 1861, Wayne was commissioned a brigadier general.
 Through his orders, the men of Georgia guarded the crossings of Chattahoochee River.
 After being ordered to Manassas, Virginia, Wayne resigned his commission as a brigadier general and he instead just stuck to his duties as adjutant and inspector-general until the end of the war.
 Although, he did briefly see action during the Savannah Campaign (Sherman's March to the Sea).
 He commanded Confederate troops at the Battle of Ball's Ferry November 23–26, 1864.
 In this action, he was unsuccessful in stopping Union forces from crossing the Oconee River in Wilkinson County, GA.